ioannisa/SecuredAndroidPersistence/README.md

 encryptionManager.setExternalKey(externalKey)
 ```

-You can supply an external also only for a specific entryption/decryption, while leaving the default key for everything else
+You can supply an external also only for a specific entryption/decryption in Static context, leaving the default key for everything else
 ```kotlin
 // Create an EncryptionManager instance val encryptionManager = EncryptionManager